 Cards add WR A.J.
-Green, C Rodney Hudson in pair of moves
+Green, C Rodney Hudson to boost offense

 TEMPE, Ariz.
-(AP) — The Arizona Cardinals made a pair of big offseason moves on Wednesday, adding seven-time Pro Bowl receiver A.J.
-Green on a one-year deal and trading for three-time Pro Bowl center Rodney Hudson.
+(AP) — The Arizona Cardinals made a trio of big offseason moves on Wednesday, adding seven-time Pro Bowl receiver A.J.
+Green on a one-year deal, trading for three-time Pro Bowl center Rodney Hudson and signing two-time Pro Bowl kicker Matt Prater.

 The Cardinals acquired Hudson and a seventh-round pick in the upcoming draft from the Raiders and will send a third-round pick back to Las Vegas.
-Terms of Green’s deal were not disclosed.

-The 32-year-old Green has played nine seasons in the NFL, all for the Cincinnati Bengals.
+The 32-year-old Green gets about $8 million.
+He has played nine seasons in the NFL, all for the Cincinnati Bengals.
 He made the Pro Bowl in each of his first seven seasons from 2011 to 2017.
 Green missed the entire 2019 season with an ankle injury but returned in 2020 and caught 47 passes for 523 yards and two touchdowns.

 With the Cardinals, Green will team with DeAndre Hopkins, who caught 115 passes for 1,407 yards and six touchdowns last year.
 Arizona is still waiting for word if receiver Larry Fitzgerald will return for his 18th season or retire.